Ayesha-da/Election_Analysis/README.md

 ## Summary
 This script can be used to find total count, number of each entity ,percentage of each entity AND will help determine winner or an entity with highest value.
+This script can be modified to
+1. Add more demographics for each entity.
+2. Add to tally results across various demographics.